mcoira/meetup-java-driver/README.md

 The whole list of topics:

-*	Setting up Cassandra
-*	Time series, counters, and other things that Cassandra masters
 *	Connection to Cassandra ring and config params
 *	Synchronous statement execution
 *	Asynchronous statement execution